Meadow Gold announces layoffs due to closure of warehouses, distribution | Honolulu Star-Advertiser

 Meadow Gold announces layoffs due to closure of warehouses, distribution

-Meadow Gold Dairies Hawaii LLC, said to be the state’s last remaining dairy processor, is planning to lay off nearly 100 employees.
+Meadow Gold Dairies Hawaii LLC, the state’s last remaining dairy processor, plans to lay off nearly 100 employees.

-The Waipahu-based company filed notice Friday with the Hawaii Department of Labor and Industrial Relations, saying it is discontinuing “substantially all of its warehousing and distribution operations.”
+The Waipahu-based company filed notice Friday with the state Department of Labor and Industrial Relations, saying it is discontinuing “substantially all of its warehousing and distribution operations.”

-In a statement, the company said it will be partnering with Hawaii Foodservice Alliance to manage warehousing and distribution for retail, schools, and frozen products, and with Pacific Provisions Hawaii to manage distribution for foodservice accounts.
+In a statement, the company said it will partner with Hawaii Foodservice Alliance to manage warehousing and distribution for retail, schools and frozen products, and with Pacific Provisions Hawaii to manage distribution for food service accounts.

 “These partnerships allow us to share our commitment to excellence in Hawaii while upholding the standards our customers deserve,” said Meadow Gold in the statement.
 “Despite our dedicated efforts, meeting our distribution and service standards has been a constant challenge.
 After careful consideration, we decided to transition away from managing our own warehousing and distribution operations to focus on expanding local production and investing in value-added local manufacturing to align with our vision to support Hawaii’s dairy industry.”